Skip to main content

 Coca Massegada

-Traditional Andorran sweet bread enriched with sugar, eggs, and anise.
-Often enjoyed during festivals and special occasions with hot chocolate.
+An Andorran sweet bread enriched with sugar, eggs, and anise.
+It shows up at festivals and other special occasions, usually alongside a cup of hot chocolate.

 Regional Specialties & Local Favorites